Food donation has become a financial decision.

-For a decade, surplus tooling was built for goodwill — a way for grocers to do some good with food they'd otherwise toss.
-That world is ending.
-Donation is becoming a financial decision and a legal obligation.
-SurFlow is built for the world that's arriving, not the one that's leaving.
+For a decade, surplus tooling was built for goodwill: a way for grocers to do some good with food they'd otherwise toss.
+The economics have changed.
+The federal §170(e)(3) incentive pays in every state today, and a growing set of state mandates is raising the stakes.
+SurFlow is the layer the category has been missing.

 The Shift

-The category is moving from goodwill to obligation.
+The category is moving from goodwill to financial discipline.

 The first generation of surplus platforms solved a voluntary problem: help willing grocers move food to people who need it.
-Useful work — but built on the assumption that donation is a choice.
+Useful work, and we extend it rather than replace it.
+But it begins after a store has already decided what to give up.

-That assumption no longer holds.
-Two forces are turning donation from optional goodwill into operational necessity: the money on the table is too large to ignore, and the law is increasingly mandating diversion.
+Two forces are turning donation from optional goodwill into operational necessity: a federal tax incentive too large to ignore, and state mandates that increasingly require diversion in the states that have adopted them.

 When something shifts from “nice to do” to “have to do,” the tooling has to change with it.